LuminationDev/edSpark-phase3/README.md

 Meilisearch is running off Azure free tier and will host locally once we moved to DfE's managed hosting Queue worker should be running on production server (Apache - need to double check when migrating)

-Migrating logic and functions into ServiceFiles, checkout softwareService, autosaveService etc Vue only for rendering UI and simple UI logic
+Migrating logic and functions into ServiceFiles, checkout softwareService, autosaveService etc <br>
+Vue only for rendering UI and simple UI logic<br>
-Store for states. getter and actions focus on state manipulation
+Store for states. getter and actions focus on state manipulation <br>

 Refer to this link below to start using meilisearch locally https://laravel-news.com/getting-started-laravel-scout-meilisearch